What is a Double Exposure / Multiple Exposure in Film Photography and How Do You Create One?

 Vivitar IC 101 35 mm Panorama Camera Review | Hawaii

-The Vivitar IC 101 has become one of my favorite cameras.
+The Vivitar IC 101 has become one of my favorite vintage point and shoot 35 mm cameras.
 Before using it, I had never experimented with the panoramic frame before (other than with an iPhone, obviously).
 I'm honestly not even sure where this camera came from.
 One day it magically appeared in one of my drawers and it took me years to even get around to trying it out.
-You can get them off eBay for anywhere from $8-40.
-It's extremely lightweight and doesn't feel super sturdy, but it's really fun and easy to take photos with.
+You can find them on eBay for anywhere from $8-40, so they are super affordable.
+It's extremely lightweight and doesn't feel very sturdy, but it's really fun and easy to take photos with.
 I especially had fun taking vertical shots with it, which you can see at the very end of the post.
+I always love cameras that are tiny and don’t weigh a thing because I travel so often.
+It hardly took up any space at all in my camera bag, which is a major plus for me!

 At the end of the roll when it's time to rewind, you simply press the film release button on the bottom of the camera and slowly and gently wind the film until it's finished.
 It's actually pretty difficult to rewind the film with this camera and I've heard stories of people splitting their film, but I just made sure to take it slow and not force it.
 So far I have not split a roll, so yay!